whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-26-Luxor-Box-Subscription-July-2015-Review.md

 <p><b>Cost:</b> $125/bi-monthly for the Luxor Box (6-9 items) OR $39.95/bi-monthly for the Petite Box (3-4 items) + Free shipping.</p>
 <p><b>What's in the box:</b> Items range from high-end spa products, top-shelf beauty products, jewelry, apparel, home accessories and unique treasures from around the world.
 Starting in September, every shipment will have a $275+ value (raised from $250)!</p>

-<p>This is the second box from Luxor Box ever since it premiered in May, so I was anxiously waiting for this box to arrive.
-It actually arrived while I was away on vacation about 1.5 weeks ago, and I finally had time to review it today.</p>
+<p>This is the second shipment from Luxor Box ever since it premiered in May, so I was anxiously waiting for this box to arrive.
+It actually arrived while I was away on vacation a couple of weeks ago, and I finally had time to review it today.</p>

 <center><img src="/images/LuxorBoxJuly2015Packaging.jpg"></center>
 <p>Luxor Box ships in unmarked white boxes so that it's safe from prying eyes.</p>